robotmedia/RMStore/README.md

 * [Better subcriptions support](https://github.com/robotmedia/RMStore/issues/3)
 * [Better OS X support](https://github.com/robotmedia/RMStore/issues/4)

-If you are looking for something more mature, check out [CargoBay](https://github.com/mattt/CargoBay) or [MKStoreKit](https://github.com/MugunthKumar/MKStoreKit).
+If you are looking for something more mature, check out [CargoBay](https://github.com/mattt/CargoBay) or [MKStoreKit](https://github.com/MugunthKumar/MKStoreKit) for iOS 5 to 6 (to date, MKStoreKit has not been updated for iOS 7).

 ##License